travigd/documentation/http-api/3.0.1/errors.md

 version: 3.0.1
 ---

 There are many error conditions that can be returned from the writing or reading of a stream.
 All of these can be identified by their status codes and should be relatively easy to diagnose.
-This document lists some of the cases that can result in errors.

 ## Stream Never Created Get